Fun Time Kidz Day Care urban legend: Conspiracy theories

 In 2015, a local resident uploaded a photograph of the building to Reddit, claiming to have never seen any children enter or exit the premises in their five years of living in the area.
 Various claims were made in response to the post, with a mail carrier alleging that the children at the site were always asleep when they delivered mail to the day care.
 Others posted comments which further exacerbated interest in the building.
-Despite these claims, Utah Department of Health records showed that Fun Time Kidz was an operational business ran as a day care, recognised as such since May 2013.
+Despite these claims, Utah Department of Health records showed that Fun Time Kidz was an operational business ran as a day care, recognized as such since May 2013.
 An inspection had presented no red flags other than an issue regarding exposed thistles in a vicinity where children were present.
 Conspiracy theorists, mostly consisting of local residents, continued to conduct independent investigations into the business and building after the initial Reddit post.
 One commenter contacted the Salt Lake City Police Department, who informed them that the building was closed.
 Many of these theorists, in a similar manner to Pizzagate, accused the building of being a secret government black site or a criminal group that engages in child abuse, drugs and organ harvesting.
 Some participants of the original thread noticed that comments from individuals defending the building had only recently registered their accounts, arousing suspicion.
 Claims regarding closed-circuit television at the premises and individuals harassing the owner, Jose Solano, prompted the administrators of the Salt Lake City subreddit to delete the thread entirely.
 Following this, photos taken of the building interior were posted on 4chan.